iAhmadGad/Hakam/README.md

 2: Test Passed :)
 Accepted
 ```
-In case your code answered wrong and you chose `strict` option, Hakam won't proceed to perform tests, and output should be something like this:
+In case your code answered wrong and you chose `--strict` option, Hakam won't proceed to perform tests, and output should be something like this:
 ```
 Compiling...
 Executing...